I have a secret.

 Which herbs are safe and/or beneficial during pregnancy?

-There are a whole host of approved herbs that can help ward off side effects and symptoms at every stage of pregnancy.
+There are a whole host of approved herbs that can help support every stage of pregnancy.
 Here are the nine herbs to know:

-Chamomile is commonly used in hydrating, calming teas that can help naturally enhance sleep.
-It is also great for easing digestion, relieving headaches and muscle cramps, and improving the appetite.
+Chamomile is commonly used in hydrating, calming teas that can help support a healthy night’s sleep, which is why I chose to include it in our Nourished Nerves formula.
+It is also great for supporting digestion, maintaining healthy muscle function, relaxed nerves and appetite.
 It is packed with powerful antioxidants and anti-inflammatory properties, and contains significant amounts of calcium and magnesium.
 For a soothing tea, cover and steep in hot water for five minutes.
 It can be sipped in the evening to help you sleep, or sipped during the day as a general tonic.

 Dandelion Root and Leaves

 Dandelion leaves and roots contain a whole host of vitamins and minerals, including potassium, calcium, magnesium, vitamins A, C, D and B, and most notably, iron.
 This iron tonic from Aviva Romm, MD, is one of my go-tos in my private practice for my clients who are iron deficient and/or bordering on anemia.
 (Check out my latest article on lab work for iron levels here.)
-Additionally, dandelion has been said to support digestive health, easing nausea early on in pregnancy and the constipation or indigestion that some women experience throughout pregnancy.
-It is also commonly believed that it can improve lactation after pregnancy as well.
+Additionally, dandelion has been said to support digestive health, throughout and particularly during early pregnancy.
+It is also commonly believed that it can support healthy lactation after pregnancy as well.
 Dandelion root can be taken as an infusion or a tincture, while the leaves can be sautéed with lemon and garlic for a savory side dish.

 If you're worried about catching a cold or coming down with the flu during your pregnancy, echinacea is here to help support your immune system.
-It can be extremely helpful to take echinacea preventatively.
-Over the counter echinacea products can be found at your local pharmacy and in immune-boosting teas at your grocery store.
+Over the counter echinacea products can be found at your local pharmacy and in immune-supporting teas at your grocery store.
 There have been a number of studies that look at using echinacea during pregnancy, and it has been shown to be safe through all trimesters.

 Ginger is one of my absolute top morning sickness-saviors from personal experience: throughout my own pregnancy, it was not uncommon to find me gnawing on hunks of raw ginger to keep my nausea at bay.
-I highly recommend organic ginger products for any pregnant women experiencing morning sickness, and have a quick recipe for a fresh, delicious ginger juice that doubles as an awesome anti-inflammatory posted on my personal instagram.
+It has a warming, calming effect, which is a major reason I formulated it into our Nourished Nerves tincture.
+I highly recommend organic ginger products for any pregnant women, and have a quick recipe for a fresh, delicious ginger juice that doubles as an awesome anti-inflammatory posted on my personal instagram.

 Oat straw comes from the stems and leaves of the same plant as oats that we eat for breakfast.
 It’s a deeply nourishing herb and one of the best herbs for nervous system support, helping to promote relaxed nerves and muscle functioning.
 Just a cup of an oat straw infusion contains ample amounts of calcium, magnesium, and silica, a trace mineral that promotes collagen production.
-Oat straw is utilized to help lower stress and ease depression, healing those experiencing burnout, trauma, irritability, and high anxiety.
+Oat straw and milky oat tops are utilized in our Nourished Nerves tincture to help support mood and overall relaxation.
 Try making it as an infusion, adding it to a smoothie, or using both oatmeal and oat straw to make a soothing herbal bath.
-It’s an excellent emollient that helps moisten inflamed skin, and can even be used on diaper rash for baby postpartum.
+It’s an excellent emollient that helps moisten skin, and can even be used on diaper rash for baby postpartum.

 Red Raspberry Leaf

-Red raspberry leaf ramps up your B vitamin and vitamin C intake, and also packs high amounts of magnesium and potassium, which can help you fight fatigue.
-While some studies show these leaves can ease symptoms of PMS, for pregnant women in their second and third trimesters, a compound found in red raspberry leaves can tone and tighten pelvic muscles and the walls of the uterus, making delivery easier.
-This isn’t an old wives tale: one study showed that those who drank red raspberry leaf tea in the last stage of pregnancy had a shorter first stage of labor.
+Red raspberry leaf ramps up your B vitamin and vitamin C intake, and also packs high amounts of magnesium and potassium, which can help support your energy levels.
+While some studies show these leaves can support symptoms of PMS, for pregnant women in their second and third trimesters, a compound found in red raspberry leaves can maintain healthy pelvic muscles and the walls of the uterus, thereby supporting your delivery.
+This isn’t an old wives tale: one study showed that those who drank red raspberry leaf tea in the last stage of pregnancy had a found that it supported a more had a more manageable first stage of labor.
 There is sometimes a fear of red raspberry leaf due to it’s affinity to the uterus, however, this nutritive herb is very safe.

-Spearmint contains chemical compounds that combat free radicals and slow the process of oxidation.
-It has also been studied for its positive effect on polycystic ovary syndrome (PCOS), a hormonal disorder that affects women of reproductive age that can lead to infrequent or prolonged menstrual periods.
-In regulating menstrual cycles, spearmint is thought to stimulate the release of eggs, signaling a fertility component.
-Spearmint tea is also a great way to improve digestion.
+Spearmint contains chemical compounds support the body’s free radical defenses and slow the process of oxidation.
+In supporting healthy menstrual cycles, spearmint is also thought to stimulate the release of eggs, signaling a fertility component.
+Spearmint tea is also a great way to support healthy digestion.

 Stinging Nettle, one of my personal favorites, is a nutritional powerhouse.
-The tea is made from the leaves and roots of the stinging nettle plant and is rich in vitamins A, D, E, and K, high in calcium, iron, and magnesium, and helps fight anxiety and depression, which can be helpful postpartum.
-It’s also a natural antihistamine, so it can be used for allergy relief.
+The tea is made from the leaves and roots of the stinging nettle plant and is rich in vitamins A, D, E, and K, high in calcium, iron, and magnesium, and helps supports mood and relaxation, which can be helpful postpartum.
+It’s also a natural antihistamine, to support those that struggle with seasonal allergies.
 Dried nettles can be steeped on their own for five to twenty minutes with water that has reached a rolling boil.
 You can also steep it at room temperature overnight for a strong tonic.
 Fresh nettles are great for infusions, but are unique in that they can be used as superfood medicine, cooked like you would any other green.
 Stir it into soups or broths, scramble it into eggs, or bake it into savory dishes with other tender herbs.
 My personal favorite involves blending it raw with olive oil, garlic, parmesan, and pine nuts to make a nettle pesto!
 Just note that if you are working with fresh nettles, you will need to wear gloves until they are cooked or dried because this herb has a stinging property that is harmless, but unpleasant on bare skin.
 Don’t worry: blanching, cooking and drying all nullify this property!

 Yellow dock is an abundant wild weed and one of the best herbs for the digestive system and liver.
-It’s great for relieving constipation and helps stimulate the liver to make iron more available throughout the body.
+It’s great for supporting regular bowel movements and helps stimulate the liver to make iron more available throughout the body.
 The root is typically used as an herbal remedy and has a somewhat bitter taste, so it’s best consumed as an infusion or syrup with other more flavorful herbs.

 Based on the above, I have a few recommendations for products and recipes specific to wherever you are in your pregnancy.